-At Summerhill Medical Centre, your health is our focus and offer a range of bulk-billed general practice services .
-The following is a list of our services (for information about our fees):
+The Doctors at Summerhill Medical Centre believe that your health is their focus and offers a range of bulk-billed general practice services .
+The following is a list of their services (for information about fees):

 The Centre for Social and Economic Modelling predicts that Type 2 Diabetes in Australia will double over the next 40 years and that 1 in 7 will have it by 2050.
 It projects that the prevalence of complications experienced by an expected 1.6 million Australians known to have diabetes will include 270,000 heart bypass operations, more than 250,000 strokes and 750,000 kidney complications.

 Summerhill Medical Centre’s highly experienced GPs recognise the importance of managing the four major areas of diabetes management: